iv-org/invidious/README.md

 ### Code

 1. Fork it ( https://github.com/iv-org/invidious/fork ).
-2. Create your feature branch (git checkout -b my-new-feature).
+1. Create your feature branch (`git checkout -b my-new-feature`).
+1. Stage your files (`git add .`).
-3. Commit your changes (git commit -am 'Add some feature').
+1. Commit your changes (`git commit -am 'Add some feature'`).
-4. Push to the branch (git push origin my-new-feature).
+1. Push to the branch (`git push origin my-new-feature`).
-5. Create a new pull request.
+1. Create a new pull request ( https://github.com/iv-org/invidious/compare ).

 ### Translations

-- Log in with an account you have elsewhere, or register an account and start translating at [Hosted Weblate](https://hosted.weblate.org/engage/invidious/).
+We use [Weblate](https://weblate.org/en/) to manage Invidious translations.

+You can propose new translations and/or correction here: https://hosted.weblate.org/engage/invidious/.

+Creating an account is not required, but recommended, especially if you want to contribute regularly.
+Weblate also allows you to log-in with major SSO providers like Github, Gitlab, BitBucket, Google, ...

-## Made with Invidious
+## Projects using Invidious

 - [FreeTube](https://github.com/FreeTubeApp/FreeTube): A libre software YouTube app for privacy.
 - [CloudTube](https://sr.ht/~cadence/tube/): A JavaScript-rich alternate YouTube player.